 Lecture and Discussion

 The Human Situation is a six-hour course in the Fall, with time split evenly between a two-hour plenary lecture course plus writing lab (Mon-Wed-Fri, 11 a.m.-noon Alpha, noon-1 p.m.
 Omega) and a weekly discussion section, which meets two or three times a week, depending on your schedule.
 You will receive two separate grades for these segments, and the details on how the grades are calculated will be in the syllabus handed out in class.

 The professors will team-teach the lecture section, and you will be exposed to different styles, disciplines, and approaches over the term.
 One of these professors will also lead your discussion section.
 Another of these professors will administer your oral examination.

 Alpha and Omega

 All Hum Sit professors and students are divided into two teams: Alpha and Omega.The course organization, grading, and policies are the same for both teams, but the syllabi will be different.
-However, there are always some texts in common (such as Homer's Iliad this year) and the fall focus is always on Antiquity, drawing from Hebrew, Greek, Latin, early Christian and Islamic texts.
+However, there are always some texts in common and the fall focus is always on Antiquity, drawing from Hebrew, Greek, Latin, early Christian and Islamic texts.
 The team organization continues into the spring, though the focus will be on Modernity.

 Please note the following locations for your plenary lecture class (Mon-Wed-Fri)